ni5k0/nosko/README.md

-# nosko
+#  N🔴sk🟢

-an open source agent companion that is programmable for community retail investors
+an open source agent companion that is programmable for retail investors

 # Steps
 ```